Roofing in the Rain: Is it Safe?

-Picture this: it’s been pouring for weeks without end, and you’re getting antsy.
-You want to have your installer put on your new roof.
+Picture this: you’ve been waiting to have a new roof installed but it’s been pouring for weeks without end, and you’re getting antsy.
 Every time it rains, you imagine fallen shingles, roof leaks, and mold blossoming in your attic.
 Can you have your roofer come out in the rain?

-Like most things in life, the answer is: it depends.
+Like many things in life, it depends.
 Ideally, it’s best to wait until you have a dry roof to make repairs and installations, for all the obvious reasons.
 Slick roofs make it easier for workers to slip off the roof and injure themselves or damage your home.
 And a repair made in the rain could allow water to drip into your home’s interiors.

 On the other hand, however, there are times when a temporary fix on a rainy day is unavoidable.
-These include emergency repairs such as leaks and storm damage that must be completed as soon as possible.
+These include emergency repairs such as leaks and roof water damage from storms that must be completed as soon as possible.

 Shingles May Not Properly Adhere to Wet Surfaces